magiclen/MagicURLNetwork/README.md

 If you need to send your authorization(such as API key) in header, you can use **setAuthorization** method to set authorization.

+### Set User Agent(can be used to simulate a web broswer)

+If you want to set User Agent in header, you can use **setUserAgent** method to set User Agent.
+You can also find some built-in User Agent in **UserAgents** class which is in **MagicURLNetwork** class.

+For example, to simulate Android WebKit broswer to get my website,

+    final org.magiclen.magicurlnetwork.MagicURLNetwork network = org.magiclen.magicurlnetwork.MagicURLNetwork.GET("http://magiclen.org");
+    network.setUserAgent(org.magiclen.magicurlnetwork.MagicURLNetwork.UserAgents.ANDROID);
+    network.open();
+    System.out.println(network.getResultAsString());

 ### Set cookies

 In many cases, you have to use cookies to maintain the status of your network connection.
 You can use **setCookie** method to do this.